breathe-doc/breathe/testsuite/source/directives.rst

    parts of the documentation to illustrate particular points without Sphinx getting confused what should be linked to by other references.

+``outline``
+   Results in Breathe only outputting the raw code definitions without any additional description information.

 .. _doxygenindex: